Kahdeg-15520487/culsim/IMPLEMENTATION_PLAN.md

 **UI Platform**: The game will be implemented as a web-based application, served as a static webpage on GitHub Pages.
 All UI components will be built using HTML, CSS, and JavaScript/TypeScript, with no server-side dependencies.

+**Current Status**: Phase 1 (Core Architecture & Foundation) is 75% complete.
+Basic web UI and game loop are functional.
+Ready to proceed with Phase 2 (Cultivation System).

 ## Phase 1: Core Architecture & Foundation (Weeks 1-4)

 ### 1.1 Project Setup & Core Architecture